Erwan-Cloitre/Erwan-Cloitre/README.md

 * Production of a CV of a fictional character adapted to the responsive and functional format.
   * Discovery of the agile method, Git and PDO.
   * Time limit: 2 weeks.
-  * Teamwork composed of 5 wilders.
+  * Teamwork composed of 5 peoples.

 #### Project 2
 -------
-* Creation of a site for a home chef (Stras'Cook) who specializes in trendy menus and wants to increase his reputation in Strasbourg.
+* Creation of a site for a music band (Stras'Zik).
   * Deepening of the agile method, use of Github and MVC architecture with composer and twig.
   * Languages : PHP, HTML, CSS and Bootstrap.
   * Time limit : 5 semaines.
-  * Teamwork composed of 3 wilders.
+  * Teamwork composed of 3 peoples.
   * Lead Dev of the project.

 ### _Diplômes_ 🎓

-* 2020 : I am preparing for the professional title of web and mobile web developer
+* 2020 : I am preparing for the professional title of "web and mobile web developer"

-* 2004 : BAC STT Commercial action in René Cassin High School
+* 2017 : BAC S (Scientifique) - Lycée Hélène Boucher

 ### _Professionnal skills_ 🛠